Skip to main content

 1992

-The Victorian shotgun house rejoined its companion — reuniting Mary O’Connor’s original homestead
+The Victorian shotgun house rejoined its companion, reuniting the O’Connor sisters’ original homestead

 All of it, whole again: